ConnorMulqueen/Geesenado/README.md

 ## User Story:
 I want to play a singleplayer 2D battle royale type game that takes place on UBâ€™s campus where I can play as a faculty member and use various items to lower students GPA.
 The objective of the game is to avoid the enclosing geese tornado (geesenado) and fail all the students.

-## Team Roles:

-Connor will work on developing the AI for the NPCs of the game.

-Matt will work as the UI Developer for the game, developing menus, displaying health bars, and leaderboard systems.

-Jared will work on weapons, droppable items, and physics for the weapons.

-Kevin will work as the map developer handling map events (item spawning, geesenado).

-James will work on the character controller (health system, movement).